BMilliet/aloha/README.md

 🏝️ Generic template generator

-Aloha is a Command line tool focuses on speed-up boring tasks such as creating bureaucratic architecture files structures.
+Aloha is a command line tool focused on speed-up boring tasks such as creating bureaucratic architecture file structures.
 It follows templates provided by the user and apply then at the designated path renaming files and content if needed.

 ## How to run: